ruru-o/ruru-opt/README.md

 <h1>2.
 Usage </a></h1>

+> [!CAUTION]
+> Always review scripts before running them.
+If you're unsure about the script's behavior, feel free to reach out for clarification.

 > [!WARNING]
 > Before running the PowerShell script, make sure you allow PowerShell scripts to run on your system.